 There is no waymarking on the Cape Wrath Trail, and while Harper’s guide suggests a ‘main line’, there are several alternatives to it.
 Given the scale and scope of the Scottish Highlands, it’s perfectly appropriate to add one’s own variations if you wish.
 Indeed I’m quite proud of my Gairlochy-to-Tomdoun route, featured on the Lochaber and Great Glen page.

 I used bothies and hostels to get me as far as Kinlochewe, but that’s not even half way up.
 The dawning realisation that my safety, not to mention my logistics, demanded that I learned to wild camp, put a whole new dimension to my quest to reach the Cape.

-Each year’s walk has its own page, with full route information and a downloadable map.
+Each year’s walk has its own page (apart from Kintail and Wester Ross, two years in one), with full route information and map.
 Click the purple button to find out more.
-If it’s grey, the page is not ready yet, but come back soon!

 Getting there – and back again

 As far as the central belt, the London – Edinburgh rail line and the vaguely reasonable bus services along the east coast made travel to and from the walks fairly straightforward.
 The 2008 walk was reliant on the excellent local rail services into and out of Edinburgh.

 Further north the Caledonian sleeper came into its own.
 One of the world’s great rail journeys, it is particularly valuable, time-wise, from Perth and north thereof.
 In particular, the train crosses Rannoch Moor to the splendid isolation of Corrour, where I picked it up in 2010 and returned in 2011.
 Achnashellach is on the Kyle line, and Oykel Bridge within hitching distance of Lairg on the North Highland line.